 - It doesn't hurt to add an ammonia buffer or destroyer such as AmQuel to the bag water in the bucket with the fish in it prior to starting the procedure, as ammonia build up may still occur while the fish is kept here, no matter how long completion of acclimation takes.

-- You don't want to set the water drip in rate too fast, like drip-drip-drip, nor too slow, like drip-----drip-----drip-----, but in between, like drip--drip--drip.
+- You don't want to set the water drip in rate too fast, nor too slow.
 In most situations, one drop per second will be about right.

 - If you are acclimating several fishes at one time and any are of a toxic releasing or poisonous stinging nature (i.e. Volitans Lionfish), it is best to acclimate such species individually in a container of their own!